eldarsaraj/crt-assessment/_sources/Sections/Hyp.md

 Here, $s_1^2$ is the square of the standard deviation of the first dataset (the pre survey), $s_2^2$ is the same for the second dataset (post survey), and $n_1$ and $n_2$ are the sizes of the datasets.

-Then, we use the value of the standard error and plug it in the calculation of the **t-statistic (t)**, which is given by this formula:
+Then, we use the value of the standard error and plug it in the calculation of the **t-statistic**, which is given by this formula:

 $$ t = \frac{\bar{X}_1 - \bar{X}_2}{SE} $$